Achieving the Uniform Rate Region of General Multiple Access Channels by Polar Coding: MAC Polarization and Asymptotic Performance

-For the asymptotic performance of polar codes, the following theorem follows similar to \cite{Arikan} and \cite{AT}. \begin{theorem} For any $\beta \,{<}\, \shalf$, any two-user MAC $W$, any $\epsilon > 0$ and any point $Q$ on the dominant face of the uniform rate region, there exists a family of polar codes that approaches a point on the dominant face within distance $\epsilon$ from $Q$.
-Furthermore, the probability of frame error under successive cancellation decoding is less than $2^{-N^{\beta}}$, where $N$ is the block length of the code for each of the users. \end{theorem} \begin{proof} The choice of $L$ for the polarization building block depends on $\epsilon$.
-Fix $L = 2^l$ such that $\frac{\sqrt{2}}{L} < \epsilon$.
-Then there exists $i$ such that $(R_i^{(1)}, R_i^{(2)})$ satisfies the condition in \Cref{resolution2}.
-Consequently, the distance between $Q$ and $(R_i^{(1)}, R_i^{(2)})$ is less than $\epsilon$.
-For any block length $N = 2^n \geq L$, the polar codes for first user and second user are constructed with respect to the set of good bit-channels $\cG_N^{(1)}(W,\beta)$ and $\cG_N^{(2)}(W,\beta)$, defined in \eq{good-def}, respectively.
-Then by \Tref{thm2}, the rates approach $(R_i^{(1)}, R_i^{(2)})$ as $N$ goes to infinity.
-The probability of frame error is bounded by the sum of the Bhattacharrya parameters of the selected bit-channels.
-Therefore, it is less than $2^{-N^{\beta}}$ for both users by definition of $\cG_N^{(1)}(W,\beta)$ and $\cG_N^{(2)}(W,\beta)$. \end{proof}
+For the asymptotic performance of the proposed MAC polar coding scheme, the following theorem follows, similar to \cite{Arikan} and \cite{AT}. \begin{theorem} For any $\beta \,{<}\, \shalf$, any $m$-user MAC $W$, any $\epsilon > 0$ and any point $\bQ$ on $\cD(W)$, there exists a family of polar codes that approaches a point on the dominant face within distance $\epsilon$ from $\bQ$.
+Furthermore, the average probability of frame error under successive cancellation decoding is less than $2^{-N^{\beta}}$, where $N$ is the code block length for each of the users. \end{theorem} \begin{proof} The choice of $L$ for the polarization base depends on $\epsilon$.
+Fix $L = 2^l$ such that $\frac{(m-1)\sqrt{m}}{L} < \epsilon$.
+Then, by \Cref{cover2} there exists $\pi$ such that the distance between $\bQ$ and $\rp$ is less than $\epsilon$.
+Fixing $L$ and $\pi$, for any block length $N = 2^n \geq L$, we construct the polar code for the $j$-th user with respect to the set of good bit-channels $\cG_N^{(j)}(W,\cT)$, where $\cT = 2^{-N^{\beta}}\!\!/mN$, defined in \eq{good-def}.
+The rest of bit-channels are set to fixed values selected according to independent and uniform distributions and then revealed to both the encoder and the decoder.
+Then, by \Tref{thm2}, the $m$-tuple of rates approach $\rp$ as $N$ goes to infinity.
+The probability of frame error is calculated as the average over all the possible information vectors as well as the frozen values and is bounded by the sum of the Bhattacharrya parameters of the selected good bit-channels.
+This follows similar to ~\cite[Proposition 2.]{Arikan}.
+Hence, by definition of $\cG_N^{(j)}(W,\cT)$, the average frame error probability is less than $2^{-N^{\beta}}$ for the multi-user successive cancellation decoding, as discussed in Section\,\ref{sec:decoding}. \end{proof}